suyashcjoshi/ringcentral-js-auth/README.md

 npm install
 node index.js
 ```
-4. open localhost:5000 in your browser and try to login using your RingCentral credentials
+4. Open localhost:5000 in your browser and try to login using your RingCentral credentials